 Just as Starbuck started exiting the canopy, a man arrived.
-He appeared human, with a strange beard, and he was wearing robes.
+He appeared human, with a small beard, and he was wearing robes, which looked priestly.
 Behind him were two others who were dressed the same but did not appear human.
 They had bone crests on their heads!

 She jumped down and looked at the man.
-He walked forward and bowed his head breifly.
+He walked forward and bowed his head briefly.
 "Hello.
 I am Ranger Captain Marcus Cole."

 She did the only thing she could.
 She saluted.
 "Lieutenant Kara Thrace of the Colonial Fleet, CAG of the Battlestar Galactica.
 Permission to come aboard."